ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

   - Point your browser to http://wordclock.local, you should see a response.

 Or
-Open the BLE terminal app.
-Look for the WordClock to connect to and connect.
+Open the BLE terminal app. (in some apps you have to press a CONNECT-button) Look for the WordClock to connect to and connect.

 for Apple IOS devices BLE connection can be made with my app <a href="https://ednieuw.nl/BLESerial/BLESerialPRO.html"> BLE Serial pro </a> on the <a href="https://apps.apple.com/nl/app/ble-serial-pro/id1632245655?l=en">app store</a> .<br>